Ensembl/gti-genesearch/doc/search/implementations.md

 # Overview

+The main Search abstraction is just that, so concrete implementations are needed for each different technology.

+In addition, there are specialised implementations that can combine or rework data from concrete implementations.

+All of this is described below.

 # ElasticSearch implementation

-The main implementation of `Search` is `org.ensembl.genesearch.impl.ESGeneSearch` which uses Elasticsearch (ES) via a Java API.
+From an Ensembl-centric standpoint, the most important implementation of `Search` is `org.ensembl.genesearch.impl.ESGeneSearch` which uses Elasticsearch (ES) via a Java API.

 The main steps used in executing a query include:
 1. Create an ES `QueryBuilder` instance from the supplied `Query` object